 28 January 2011

-A Tudor wall painting, uncovered in a Somerset home when its owners were redecorating, is an enormously significant find according to University of Bristol art historian Michael Liversidge.
+A Tudor wall painting of Henry VIII, uncovered in a Somerset home when its owners were redecorating, is an enormously significant find according to University of Bristol art historian Michael Liversidge.

 The large mural depicts King Henry VIII.
 It was found at a house in Milverton, Somerset when the owners removed some wooden panels in order to paint the wall behind.